 We are a communication-across-the-curriculum program with a wide variety of engagements across the College’s three Schools.
-Most often, our work takes the form of faculty development and course support, but in all we do, we understand teaching and learning as active processes in which those with mastery teach for transfer, guiding learners to develop skills that will support them now and in the future.
+In all we do, we understand teaching and learning as active processes in which educators facilitate strategic opportunities for intellectual growth, guiding learners to develop skills that will support them now and in the future.

 From semester-long seminars to one-to-one consultations, we create professional and pedagogical development opportunities for faculty teaching in communication-intensive modes.
 Learn more about our faculty development programming here.